 Raw Mango & Chutney Recipes, discover the taste of India.
 Mango is healthy, rich in vitamins and can be used in the kitchen in many ways.
-Mango is rightly regarded as a “divine fruit” in her home country, after all, she simply tastes heavenly!
+The people call Mango the “divine fruit”.
+The Mango is rightly regarded in her home country.
+After all, she simply tastes heavenly!
 Here you will find our most beautiful recipes with mango the delicious fruit.

-Mangos originate from India, where today most of the over a thousand varieties of fruits grow.
+Mangos originate from India, where today most of them over a thousand varieties of fruits grow.
 Mango trees are now cultivated in almost all tropical and subtropical areas.
 The season of the mango is different depending on the country of origin.
 Therefore mangos are available all year round.
-Depending on the variety, the mango is oval, heart or kidney shaped.
+Depending on the variety, the mango is oval, heart or kidney-shaped.
 It is yellow, green to red and has a solid skin.
 This is edible in some wild species.
-Usually, the skin is not eaten.
+Usually, people do not eat the skin.
 The size ranges from apricot size up to two kilograms.
 The slightly sour, sweet and juicy fruit pulp is yellow to orange.
 The taste reminds easily of peach.
 Inside is a flat core, which is usually difficult to remove.

 These recipes are made of raw which means green or unripe mangoes.
 These mango recipes combine fruity mango and spicy curry to an Indian flavor explosion

 Enjoy The Taste Of Indian Raw Mango & Chutney Recipes

 Raw mango is the star fruit of spring.
 Its tangy flavor complements the weather beautifully.
 Once you taste it, you won’t be able to stop eating it and soon you’ll be adding it to everything!
 This aromatic fruit is a greener version of the ripe and juicy mangoes.
 You’ll find them abundant in markets just before the mango season is about to arrive.

 Raw Versus Ripe